lindenb/jvarkit/docs/VcfFilterSequenceOntology.md

       [20180205] Experimental.
 Filter genotypes having NO ALT allele carrying a matching prediction.Only works when I can extract a valid Allele from a prediction.
 Use with care.
-Idea is to FILTER out genotype '0/2' of multialleleic variant where only '0/1' is of interest.
+Idea is to FILTER out genotype '0/2' of multialleleic variant where only '0/1' is of interest.Special FILTER named 'NO_CALL' will set the Genotype to NO_CALL.
     -fi, --filterin
       Do not discard variant but add this FILTER its' prediction is found in the database